Little Big League: Plot

-With no other managers willing to work for a kid, and with his grade-school summer break starting in two days, the baseball-savvy Billy decides to name himself the new manager.
-He reaches out to the Commissioner of Baseball, who approves after consulting with Jenny.
+With no other managers willing to work for a kid, and with summer break starting in two days, Billy decides to name himself the new manager.
+He reaches out to the Commissioner of Baseball, who approves after consulting with Jenny, Billy's mother.
 The players are very skeptical, but Billy promises that if he does not improve the team's last-place position in the standings within a few weeks, he will resign.
 The team quickly moves up to division race contention.
-Unfortunately, not all is going smoothly for Billy, as his friend and star first baseman Lou Collins takes a romantic interest in Jenny.
+Unfortunately, not all is going smoothly for Billy, as his friend and star first baseman Lou Collins takes a romantic interest in his widowed mother Jenny.

-Billy picks up bad habits on the road, and is even ejected from a game and given a one-game "suspension" by his mother for swearing at an umpire because of a call he didn't like.
+Billy picks up bad habits on the road, especially when he gets ejected from a game and a one-game "suspension" by Jenny for swearing at an umpire because of a call he didn't like.
 He is troubled when he must release his personal favorite Twins player, Jerry Johnson, who is in the twilight of his career; Billy's awkward handling of the situation ends up making Jerry feel even worse.

-The pressures of managing the team wear Billy down and consume his free time.
-Billy's friends do not like how his managerial responsibilities are keeping him away from being with them.
+Throughout the season, the pressures of managing the team begin to wear Billy down and consume his free time.
+His friends do not like how his managerial responsibilities are keeping him away from being with them.
 Even when he's physically present (as opposed to on the road with the team), he is typically distracted by team business.

 After Jenny spends her birthday with Lou rather than Billy, Billy uses Lou's minor batting-slump as an excuse to bench him, sending the Twins into a losing skid.
-Billy later tells his mom that he's tired of being a "grown-up" and decides to quit as manager after the end of the season, even reinstating Lou to starter on first base.
+Billy later tells Jenny that he's tired of being a "grown-up" and decides to quit as manager after the end of the season, even reinstating Lou to starter on first base.